 Although our hotel suite at the Marco Beach Ocean Resort had a kitchen, we ate all of our lunches and dinners at restaurants or on the beach.
 I had a difficult time finding information about family- friendly Marco Island restaurants, so I spent quite a bit of time asking for recommendations on Twitter and using the Yelp app (we also got lots of great information from the staff at the resort).

-The local cuisine is, as you’d expect, seafood.
-There are some delicious options, and many restaurants are casual and fun.
+The local cuisine is, as you’d expect, fresh seafood.
+There are some delicious options, and many restaurants are casual and fun – making them very kid-friendly.
 We really enjoyed eating in Marco Island.
-Here are my favorite of the Marco Island restaurants that we ate at.
+Here are my favorite of the Marco Island Florida restaurants that we ate at.

 Marco Island Restaurants: Where to Eat

 One of the valets at the Marco Beach Ocean Resort recommended that we eat at the Snook Inn, which is located in a beautiful location right on the waterfront.
 We arrived shortly after the happy hour from 4-6pm, and had to wait a few minutes for an outdoor table.
 Happy Hour is held from 4-6pm and from 10pm-midnight and included half-priced drinks.